zatarain/white-pages/README.md

 * **List only active customers.** It should return the list of active customers in the system.
 * **View customer details.** It should show the details of a customer provided by the client and its addresses.
 * **Add a new address to a customer.** It should create a new address record for a customer.
 A customer may have multiple addresses.
-* **Delete annotations.** The API should provide a mechanism to delete addresses, but cannot delete the last one, a customer MUST have at least one address.
+* **Delete addresses.** The API should provide a mechanism to delete addresses, but cannot delete the last one, a customer MUST have at least one address.

 ### 🤔 Assumptions